-Jason joined the Mass Communication Department faculty in Fall 2009.
-He teaches courses in broadcasting, photojournalism, writing for media, video production, animation, visual effects, investigative journalism and mass communication.
+Jason joined the Mass Communication Department faculty in Fall 2009, teaching courses in broadcasting, photojournalism, writing for media, video production, visual effects, and mass communication.
 He served a four-year term as department chair, 2012 - 2016.
 Currently he teaches part-time, online.

 He has more than 20 years of experience in the field of video/multimedia production and has worked in broadcast, higher education, freelance, and corporate communications environments.
 Prior to joining UNCP, he was a manager of internal communications for Orlando-based Darden Restaurants, where he oversaw media productions for product brands including Red Lobster, Olive Garden, and The Capital Grille, among others.

-His scholarly pursuits include documentary film production, investigative journalism, film studies, educational media, digital/fine art and photography, and graphic novels.
+His creative pursuits include documentary film production, educational media, digital/fine art and photography, and graphic novels.
 His research interests include studying social media's impact on culture and education.

 M.A.Ed.
 Instruction and Curriculum Design, Virginia Tech